Breword/tmux/Formats.md

 $ tmux choose-tree -wf '#{C:foo}'
 ~~~~

+The `find-window` command works by automatically generating a filter like this.

 ### Summary of modifiers

 The table below shows the syntax of the modifiers.
 The following fields are